HenrikSamuelsson/reading-sams-teach-yourself-cpp-8th/chapter-03/quiz/stycpp8th-chapter-3-quiz-solutions.md

 ## 2

 Prefer using `const` qualified objects instead of `#define` macros.
 The problem with macros is that they do not obey the C++ scope and type rules.
 This leads to that errors can sneak in when using a macro that the compiler could have spotted automatically if a `const` qualified object had been used.

+## 3

+C++ variables should be initialized to ensure that they contain a known, non-random value.
+It is so that some type of variables will automatically be initialized to 0 but this does not always hold true.
+It follows that it is good practice, and for some variable types also absolutely necessary to have explicit initialization.
+The initialization can be done either directly at the point of declaration or otherwise at the latest right before first usage.